melis-lee/melis-lee.github.io/drafts/2021-01-12-R-tutorial-basic-plots.md

 ![str](/img/str.JPG)

 Before we can start plotting data, it is important to understand that we use different types of plots depending on the type of data we have.
-Data can often be split into two types of variables: quantitative and qualitative variables.
+Data can often be split into two types of variables: **quantitative and qualitative variables**.
 Quantitative variables are variables that define the quantity of something.
 Quantitiative variables are usually numbers and result from counting or measuring something.
 A few examples of quantitative variables are someone's age, the temperature on a given day, and the time it takes to write a blog post.
 Qualitative variables, sometimes also referred to as categorical variables are often descriptions of the groups the values can be put into.
 A few examples of qualitative variables are someone's favorite color or the type of transportation used to get to work.
+Depending on whether we have quantitative or qualitative variables, differrent types of plots will be appropriate to use.

+## Plots for Quantitative Variables

+### Histogram

+### Scatter Plot

+## Plots for Qualitative Variables

+### Bar Chart

+### Pie Chart